Set up your We.Gov reference site as described in the Set up and configure AEM Forms reference sites.

 When Gloria approves the application, Sarah receives an automated email with a link to the enrollment document.

-The enrollment document is an interactive communication, and can be viewed on any device.
+The enrollment document is an adaptive document, and can be viewed on any device.
 It contains details of the child support service, and information Sarah provided.

 Check the email client you configured for the automated email with a link to the enrollment document.